birder-project/birder/docs/training.md

 Before running any training scripts, set the `OMP_NUM_THREADS` environment variable appropriately for your system.

+Examples use repo-root script names (e.g., `train.py`).
+If you installed Birder as a package, use the module form such as `python -m birder.scripts.train`.

 ## Table of Contents

 - [General Training Guidelines](#general-training-guidelines)